wileylau/pixel-infra/docs/notes/miatoll/four.md

 # Beta 4 #

 ### Changelogs ###
+- Include GcamGo ootb
+- Switch to Nightstar kernel
-- Switch to Pixel thermal and Pixel power HAL
+- Inline vendor and odm props with Pixel 4a SPB4
-- Drop inbuilt magisk
-- more misc vendor optimizations
+- Fix heating (confirmed)
+- Enabled AOD option
+- ZIP is signed by SignAPK (flashable by AOSP recovery)

 ### Bugs ###
 - None noticed.
 Report with logcat.